longhorn/longhorn/README.md

 * Test: [![Build Status](http://drone-publish.longhorn.io/api/badges/longhorn/longhorn-tests/status.svg)](http://drone-publish.longhorn.io/longhorn/longhorn-tests)

 ### Overview
 Longhorn is a distributed block storage system for Kubernetes.
-Longhorn is cloud native storage because it is built using Kubernetes and container primatives.
+Longhorn is cloud native storage because it is built using Kubernetes and container primitives.

 Longhorn is lightweight, reliable, and powerful.
 You can install Longhorn on an existing Kubernetes cluster with one `kubectl apply` command or using Helm charts.
 Once Longhorn is installed, it adds persistent volume support to the Kubernetes cluster.